eleev/skcomponents-kit/README.md

 <img src="https://user-images.githubusercontent.com/5098753/38315832-0066c192-3832-11e8-8d20-d65daa1bf00b.gif" width="650">

 # Destructible Node
-💣
+💣 Adds an ability to visualize explosions for 'SKSpriteNode's.
+The physics shape is recalculated when sprite is re-rendered.
+The effect is fairly simple, however it can be used for games like 'Worlms' in order to add more dynamic gameplay when using projectiles and bombs.

 ## ToDo
 - [ ] Proper resizing - right now the texture is reset back to the original size when hit tested
-- [ ] Ability to slice the node when it is deviced into more than one pieces
+- [ ] Ability to slice the node when it is sliced into more than one pieces

 ## Demo
 <img src="https://user-images.githubusercontent.com/5098753/42517667-eebb301c-8468-11e8-80dd-702215136bc8.gif" width="650">